Heinz-Bosl-Stiftung

 Varvara Lobanova

-Varvara Lobanova, 19 years old, comes from Kharkiv (Ukraine), where she started dancing.
-From 2020 until the start of the war she studied ballet in Kiev.
-After the outbreak of war, she left her homeland and has been studying at the Accademia Teatro alla Scala since autumn 2022.
-At the award ceremony on December 3, 2023, Varvara performed a variation from the first act of “Giselle” in the choreography from Jules Perrot.
+Varvara Lobanova, 19 years old, is from Kharkiv (Ukraine), where she began dancing.
+From 2020 until the outbreak of the war, she studied ballet in Kyiv.
+After the war began, she left her homeland and has been studying at the Accademia Teatro alla Scala since autumn 2022.
+At the award ceremony on December 3, 2023, she performed a variation from Act I of Giselle in the version by Jules Perrot.

 PRIZE WINNER 2023